Group Testing: An Information Theory Perspective: Noisy channel models

 for Bernoulli designs.

 We also briefly mention that since the addition noise channel (Example \ref{ex:addition}) satisfies the property that a negative outcome is definitive proof of no defectives being present, we can easily extend the analysis of the COMP algorithm to deduce a counterpart to Theorem \ref{COMPub1} (see \cite[Lemma 1]{scarlett-johnson} for details).
-Specifically, since a proportion $\varphi$ of the negative tests are flipped at random, we can achieve a rate of
+Specifically, since a proportion $\varphi$ of the negative tests are flipped at random, we can achieve a rate of $\frac{1-\varphi}{\ee \ln 2} (1-\alpha)$ using the COMP algorithm (see \cite[eq.
+(149)]{scarlett-johnson}).